-Dark eye circles can occur around the eyes due to one of many reasons like poor sleeping patterns, poor diet, hereditary reasons, allergies, etc. Dark circles under eye treatment in Bangalore provides the best treatment for this.
+Dark circles treatment in Bangalore, dark eye circles can occur around the eyes due to one of many reasons like poor sleeping patterns, poor diet, hereditary reasons, allergies, etc. Dark circles under eye treatment in Bangalore provides the best treatment for this.
 They are also called Periorbital dark circles.
 They occur as dark discoloration of the skin around the eyes.
 Rubbing or scratching the area around the eyes, hay fever, and allergies to food products could lead to dark eye circles.
 Dark circles occur due to dilation of blood vessels around the eye area which leaves the overlying skin appearing dark.
 This is mainly because the skin encircling the eyes is very delicate.
 We have elaborated the reasons for the occurrence of dark circles below for your understanding.

 Causes for Dark Circles Under Eyes

 Poor diet/ Anaemia – A poor diet or anemia especially due to iron deficiency is one of the major reasons for dark eye circles.
 As the skin becomes pale, the blood vessels underneath the skin are clearly visible as dark patches underneath the eyes.
 Similarly, smoking, consuming alcohol, or excessive caffeine could also lead to dark eye circles.

 Poor sleeping patterns – Poor sleeping patterns or lack of sleep causes the skin to go pale making the blood vessels underneath or around the eyes more visible through the skin and they appear dark.